Siphon880gh/workout-player/README.md

 Instagram does not support iframe into a multireel or the sharing of one of the reels.

 When you attempt to share only one reel of a multireel, you have to work around Instagram not changing the URL for each reel of the multireel.
-This would be worked around by right clicking and inspecting on the specific reel being played, and you would copy the direct media file link whose format is similar to `https://scontent-sjc3-1.cdninstagram.com/v/`.
+This would be worked around by right clicking and inspecting on the specific reel being played, and you would copy the direct media file link whose format is similar to `https://scontent-sjc3-1.cdninstagram.com/v/` from the video tag.
 Then you would use that link in an iframe.

-However, Instagram does not allow CORS on multireel (or even embedding of multireel); You would circumvent the CORS restriction with the PHP file (public/video-formatters/obsoleted-instagram-multireel/index.php).
+However, Instagram does not allow CORS on a multireel (or even embedding of multireel) so your iframe would not load; You would circumvent the CORS restriction with the PHP file (public/video-formatters/obsoleted-instagram-multireel/index.php).
 Then that PHP file would echo the cURL output into a video source set to base64 data.

-However, the Instagram multireel link would expire, making this impractical unless you have a cron job that will parse for the direct media file link and then also update the text file.
-This would have to be daily or however frequently Instagram expires their direct media file link.
+However, the Instagram multireel link would expire, making this impractical unless you have a cron job that will parse for the direct media file link of the specific reel of interest from the main Instagram multireel link.
+In addition, your cron job will also update the workout text file.
+This will have to be daily or however frequently Instagram expires their direct media file links.
 If you are willing to work on that development, the PHP file is:

     ```
     <?php